All Collections

 Scenario

-As an admin or content owner, you want to see who is enrolled for a scheduled event and take action on an enrollment if needed.
+As an admin, organizer, or content owner, you want to see who is enrolled (or on the waitlist) in an event and take action on enrollments if needed.

 Solution